jonaslund/forPreviewOnly/README.md

 # For Preview Only

-All of the ‘For Preview Only’ copies of all the works in the Lima Collection collected and compressed to a 24 hours long video, presented here with time based synchronised playback.
+All of the ‘For Preview Only’ copies of all the works in the Lima Collection collected and compressed to a 24 hours long video, presented with a time based synchronised playback – http://forpreviewonly.net

 lima.js explains the scraping of all the videos, step by step.